ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 ![](media/Admin/7-22.png)

-[Figure 7-22] DROPping a Partition from a List-Partitioned Object
+[Figure 7-22] Dropping a Partition from a List-Partitioned Object

 The example shown in the figure above illustrates dropping part_2 partition from a partitioned object with four partitions. ① The physical space (records and meta data) of the part_2 partition is dropped, and ② the conditions for part_2 are incorporated into those for the default partition part_def.